 Unfortunately, WordPress sites can be a little wonky during the transition from HTTP to HTTPS—but with a couple of plugins you should be up and running in no time.
-This post is a quick overview of how to set up Cloudflare’s free Flexible SSL service with WordPress.
+This A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More is a quick overview of how to set up Cloudflare’s free Flexible SSL service with WordPress.

 What Is Flexible SSL?

 Flexible SSL is an encryption service available to all Cloudflare users, absolutely free of charge.
 You don’t need to purchase your own SSL certificate to use it; instead, you share a certificate with other Cloudflare customers.